Dubai International Airport: Construction

+The airport, by this time was served by 29 airlines.

-Also, several extensions and upgrades of terminal facilities and supporting systems were carried out.
-On 23 December 1980 the airport became an ordinary member of the Airports Council International (ACI).
-The decline of Karachi airport is often associated with the traffic Dubai took away from them.
+Several extensions and upgrades were also made to the terminal facilities and supporting systems.
+On 23 December 1980, the airport became an ordinary member of the Airports Council International (ACI).
+The decline of Karachi International Airport is often attributed to the traffic Dubai diverted from it.

+During 1980, a new terminal and an expansion of the current terminal was planned and the new terminal was set to open in 1981.
+However, the new terminal never materialized, but the expansion of the current terminal did happen.

 During the 1980s, Dubai was a stopping point for airlines such as Air India, Cathay Pacific, Singapore Airlines, Malaysia Airlines, and others traveling between Asia and Europe that needed a refueling point in the Persian Gulf.
-This use was later made redundant with the availability of Russian airspace due to the breakup of the Soviet Union and the advent of longer-range aircraft introduced in the late 1980s and early 1990s such as the Airbus A340, the Boeing 747-400 and the Boeing 777 series aircraft, which had the range to fly between Europe and Southeast Asia nonstop.
-British Airways flights from Islamabad to Manchester also stopped for short times during the 1980s.
+Later made redundant with the availability of Russian airspace due to the breakup of the Soviet Union and the advent of longer-range aircraft introduced in the late 1980s and early 1990s such as the Airbus A340, the Boeing 747-400 and the Boeing 777 series aircraft, which had the ability to fly between Europe and Southeast Asia nonstop.
+British Airways flights from Islamabad to Manchester also stopped for short times during the 1980s, there was no requirement for passengers to get off.

 Expansion

 The opening of Terminal 2 in 1998 saw the first step of phase 1 of the new development master plan launched in 1997.
-As the second stage, Concourse 1 opened in April 2000 under the name of Sheikh Rashid Terminal.
-The concourse is 800 m in length and connects to the check-in area by a 300 m tunnel containing moving walkways (conveyor belt/travelators).
-It also contains a hotel, business center, health club, exchanges, dining and entertainment facilities, internet services, medical center, post office, and a prayer room.
-The next step was the reconfiguration of the runways, already part of phase 2, and aprons and taxiways were expanded and strengthened in 2003–2004.
+In the second stage, Concourse 1 (now Concourse C), named Sheikh Rashid Terminal opened in April 2000.
+The concourse is 800 m in length connects to the check-in area via a 300 m tunnel containing moving walkways (conveyor belt/travelators).
+It also contains a hotel, business center, health club, exchanges, dining and entertainment facilities, internet services, a medical center, a post office, and a prayer room.
+The next step was runway reconfiguration, already part of phase 2, and aprons and taxiways were expanded and strengthened in 2003–2004.
 In addition, the Dubai Flower Centre opened in 2005 as part of the development.
-The airport saw the need for this as the city is a hub for import and export of flowers and the airport required a specialist facility since flowers need special conditions.
+The airport saw the need for this as the city is a hub for the import and export of flowers and the airport required a specialist facility since flowers need special conditions.

+By the 2000s, according to satellite imagery from the early 2000s, the original 12,500 feet runway had closed and was used as a taxiway and some of it was used as part of the apron of Concourse C. It was closed because of the construction of Concourse C in 1996-2000.
+The second runway, built in 1984 was shifted further east by 2007.